-- This study will provide longitudinal evidence of change in eating behaviours, mental health, health related behaviours and weight over a 12-month period, in a sample of young adults (18-35 years) - Key measures will be comprehensively assessed using multiple tools to assess different aspects - The study will provide important information on the validity of using online reporting for weight - Attrition is a potential study limitation, given the population group of young adults and that few studies of this duration have been conducted using Prolific online research platform - The study may also be limited in terms of geographical location of participants and may not be representative of minority populations
+- ⇒ The longitudinal study design is critical to providing evidence of change in eating behaviours, mental health, health-related behaviours and weight over time in a sample of young adults (18-35 years). - ⇒ Key measures will be comprehensively assessed using multiple tools to assess different aspects. - ⇒ Using the Prolific online research platform allows stratified recruitment and a diverse participant group to be recruited. - ⇒ Attrition is a potential study limitation, given the population group of young adults and that few studies of this duration have been conducted using the Prolific online research platform. - ⇒ Patients and the public are involved throughout the project.